Home › Blog › What is Diversity, Equity, and Inclusion (DEI)? 25+ Survey Questions to Ask

 Measurement of Progress & Goal Setting

 DEI surveys serve as a benchmark to measure progress over time.
-By conducting surveys periodically, organizations can track the effectiveness of their DEI initiatives and determine whether they are making positive changes.
+By conducting a survey periodically, organizations can track the effectiveness of their DEI initiatives and determine whether they are making positive changes.
 Surveys also help set goals and objectives for future DEI efforts, allowing organizations to monitor their progress toward creating a more diverse and inclusive workplace.

 What Is the Objective of the DEI Surveys?